Ha-Mie/odin-recipes/README.md

-# Suiq Game Inspired Animation
+# This is a Suiq Game Inspired Animation